-London-based artist reaches out to support disabled artists in India, connects them to larger audiences
+London-based artist reaches out to support disabled artists in India

 The Covid pandemic has isolated many disabled artists in India from their audiences.
 With no physical art exhibitions being held, many artists with disability are unable to find buyers for their work.
 Fortunately, there are many individuals and platforms that are coming forward to support disabled artists.
 One of them is prominent London based artist Revati Sharma Singh, who has supported over 50 artists with disability from across India.

 Anu Jain, a disabled artist based in Bengaluru, dabbles in a variety of media ranging from watercolour to acrylic, fabric and glass.
 Anu has a locomotor disability from birth – her arms extend up to elbows and legs above her knees.
 The limited mobility has not stopped her from giving a free rein to her artistic imagination.
 She sells her artwork online and conducts online art classes.
 The rich details in her work and use of colour gives her artwork a unique, vibrant style, which caught the eye of London-based artist Revati Sharma Singh.

 Singh spotted Anu’s work at Atypical Advantage, a platform which offers a space for disabled artists in India to showcase their work and interact with buyers.
 Upon exploring the platform further she found quality works by many other prominent artists with disability who were looking for ways to connect with more buyers.
 With no physical exhibitions being held, the disabled artists have lost out on opportunities to display their work or sell them.

 Singh, who is a major champion of disability in the arts and has conducted many art workshops with disabled children and youth, decided to do something to support these artists with disability.